nspire-emus/firebird/README.md

 License
 -------
-This work (except the icons from the KDE project) is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/)
+This work (except the icons from the KDE project) is licensed under the GPLv3.